fburato/highwheel-modules/README.md

 ## Command line tool

-The highwheel modules command line tool is contained in the module `highwheel-modules-cli`.
+The highwheel modules command line tool is contained in the module `cli`.
 In order to build the tool just build the entire project with

 ```
 mvn clean install
 ```

-The executable jar will be available at `highwheel-modules-cli/target/modulesAnalyser-jar-with-dependencies.jar`.
+The executable jar will be available at `cli/target/modulesAnalyser-jar-with-dependencies.jar`.

 ### Using the command line tool